letsar/state_watcher/website/src/content/docs/reference/store.md

 );
 ```

-If you want to override some Variables in a `StateScope`, you have a `overrides` set for that:
+If you want to override some Variables in a `StateStore`, you have a `overrides` set for that:
 ```dart
 StateStore(
   overrides: {